Sybio/GifCreator/README.md

 NOTE: This is mostly just a "stylistic" fork of Clément Guillemain's nice [GifCreator class](https://github.com/Sybio/GifCreator), for some code cosmetics (incl. some API name changes), some wording fixes (partly inherited from the original [GIFEncoder](https://gist.github.com/allometry/1438842) from Laci Zsidi), and (possibly upcoming) customizations.
-The rest below is mostly just the original README (apart from API name updates, slight wording changes, adding the Dependencies & Credits sections etc.).
+(The rest below is mostly the original README, apart from API changes, slight wording fixes, adding the Dependencies & Credits sections etc.)

 # ================================
 # AnimGif